stephanbracke/intermagnet-technical-manual/chapters/membership/imagparticipationpolicy.rst

 .. _mem_part_pol_on_par:

-Ongoing Participation In The Intermagnet Network
+Ongoing Participation in the INTERMAGNET Network
 ------------------------------------------------

 On a regular basis, the Operations Committee will monitor the